streamx-hub/streamx-blueprints/services/processing/external-resources/README.md

 Instead, each page should be published individually.

 One valid workaround is to **publish a sitemap XML file** to StreamX.
-To support this, your mesh file can include an instance of `external-resources` service configured to handle sitemap XML files.
+To support this, your mesh file can include an instance of `external-resources-processing-service` configured to handle sitemap XML files.
-This instance will extract the page URLs, download and publish their HTML content, and then pass that content to a second instance of `external-resources` service.
+This instance will extract the page URLs, download and publish their HTML content, and then pass that content to a second instance of `external-resources-processing-service`.
 The second instance is responsible for extracting, downloading and publishing any referenced assets, such as images, stylesheets, and scripts.

-The project includes a sample [mesh.yaml](../../../mesh.yaml) file that demonstrates a basic service configuration, enabling multiple `external-resources` service instances to operate together as described.
+The project includes a sample [mesh.yaml](../../../mesh.yaml) file that demonstrates a basic service configuration, enabling multiple `external-resources-processing-service` instances to operate together as described.

 ## Configuration